Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 This python script will extract the list of URLs from a given page of DMOZ Open Directory relating to a given category.
 Enter the URL of DMOZ's web page and it will extract the enlisted links and write them to respective csv file.

 #####	data_fetch_malicious.py
-This python script iteratively extracts the list of phishing urls from Phistank.com iteratively and write those links to the respective csv file.
+This python script iteratively extracts the list of phishing urls from Phistank.com and write those links to the respective csv file.

 #####	contruct_dataset.py
 This file reads a certain amount of data from malicious dataset file and certain from benign dataset file and uses random shuffling to create training dataset file.